psu-arts-arch-3/art-203/lesson-2/css-crash-course.md

 **Font Size** \(e.g. "2em"\) sets dimensions based on the size of a text character \(1em\).
 This is a little more advanced, but is frequently used by designers as a slightly more dynamic value than pixels.

-Here's a demo to help visualize these different units:
+Here's a demo to help visualize these different units—try resizing the browser:

 EMBED CODE PEN: [https://codepen.io/BenFictional/pen/GmVBZz](https://codepen.io/BenFictional/pen/GmVBZz)